Sterlingjerry/money-lovers/README.md

 - If you can only see accounts created on your own laptop, that is expected for this version because the database is local to that laptop.
 - If the backend fails to start, make sure you are running from the `backend/` folder and that the local SQLite file is writable.
-- If the frontend cannot connect, confirm the backend is running on port 5000.
+- If the frontend cannot connect, confirm the backend is running on the same port configured in frontend/src/api.js (default 5000; some local setups may use 5001 or 5002).